jjohnarios/Sales_Insights/README.md

 group by customer_code HAVING Price >20000000;`

-Acknowledgments to @codebasics for providing the dataset and his idea.
+Acknowledgments to @codebasics for providing the dataset.